Air Fryer Recipe

 Method

-- Set up a breading station with flour, beaten eggs, and a mixture of breadcrumbs and half of the Parmesan cheese.
+- Set up a breading station with the flour, beaten eggs, and a mixture of breadcrumbs and half of the Parmesan cheese.

-- Preheat oven to 190°C (374°F) and bake for 20-25 minutes until cheese is bubbly and golden brown.
+- Preheat the oven to 190°C (374°F) and bake for 20-25 minutes, until the cheese is bubbling and golden brown.

-- Garnish with fresh basil leaves before serving.
+- Scatter over fresh basil leaves before serving.

 Why this works in an air fryer